mandelsoft/landscaper/docs/usage/Blueprints.md

 ## Nested Installations

-Installation Templates are used to include nested installations in a blueprint.
+Blueprints may contain installation specifications which will result in installations when the blueprint is instantiated through an installation.
-Such installations are specified by templates that will be mapped to concrete new installations in the context of the actual blueprint execution.
-They have a context that is finnaly defined by the parent installation using the actual blueprint.
+They have a naming scope that is finally defined by the installation the blueprint is instantiated for.
-Context means that nested installations can only import data that is also imported by the parent or exported by other subinstallations with the same parent.
+Naming scope means that nested installations can only import data that is also imported by the parent or exported by other nested installations with the same parent.

-Installation templates offer the same configuration as real installations except that the used blueprints have to be defined in the component descriptor of the blueprint (either as resource or by a component reference).
+Nested installation specifications offer the same configuration as real installations except that the used blueprints have to be defined in the component descriptor of the blueprint (either as resource or by a component reference).
-Inline blueprints are also possible.
+Inline blueprints are also possible, although not recommended for productive purposes.

 Nested installations can be defined in two flavors;